 "@greetUser": {

-"description": "A personalized greeting for the user.",
+"description": "A personalized greeting that includes the user's name.",

 "placeholders": {